Last Updated on June 29, 2022 by Lawrence Berezin

 Beating a muni-meter parking ticket is very “doable”

-- Is parking permitted at a defective Muni-Meter?
+- Is parking permitted at a broken Muni-Meter?

-- Can a parking ticket be issued to my car while walking to and fro a Muni-Meter to pay the toll?
+- Does the 5-minute grace period count the time it takes to walk to and fro a Muni-Meter to pay the toll?

 - Does the 5 minute grace period apply to Muni-Meters?

 - Call 311, or complete a report online (you must know the meter number or location)